The Cat Pack

 Introducing the Cat Pack

 Five honking saxes.
 Four screaming trumpets.
 Four roaring trombones.
 A thundering rhythm section.
 Two dynamic guys and two gorgeous gals providing the vocals.
-One of the most entertaining nights you’re ever likely to witness featuring the very best in big band music both old and new.
+One of the

 Including a selection of new knock-out arrangements and compositions by The Cat Pack, it’s an overview of all the fantastic styles of this great musical genre delivered to you in a show you’ll never forget.
-You’ll experience some of the great swing numbers as originally performed by Frank Sinatra, Dean Martin & Sammy Davis Jr. There’ll be the toe-tappin’ boogie woogie of the Jools Holland Rhythm’n'Blues Orchestra, the rock’n'roll of the Brian Setzer Orchestra and even rarely heard live renditions of some of the truly great movie soundtracks including James Bond and The Pink Panther.
-We even throw in a few surprises of unique showmanship into our act; all in all adding up to a dazzling night of jumpin’, jivin’, swingin’ tunes with a dynamic stage-show.
-There is NO other act like this on the circuit.
+You’ll experience some of the great swing numbers as originally performed by Frank Sinatra, Dean Martin & Sammy Davis Jr. There’ll be the toe-tappin’ boogie woogie of the Jools Holland Rhythm’n’Blues Orchestra, the rock’n’roll of the Brian Setzer Orchestra and even rarely heard live renditions of some of the truly great movie soundtracks including James Bond and The Pink Panther.
+We even throw

 Don’t believe the hype?
 Well, maybe this time you should!